Sooperfish/Sooper-s-Shaders/README.md

 COPYRIGHT:
 I take no copyright for creating this shaders, and i'm not trying to top Paolo or his hard work on the shaders.
 I will also remove this if Paolo requests.
-(sorry for the informal copyright info, but i'm not planning to be a loyer)

 IMPROVEMENTS:
 (these are the improvements compared to Paolo's Lagless Shaders)